Aa-kk/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Setting Up Gitpod and configuring the AWS CLI

 First time I got to use gitpod and I think it's a cool tool (Cloud based DE) for developers.
-After setting up a gitpod account and installing the plugin in my browser I installed the AWS CLI manually and also configured Gitpod to always have the AWS CLI installed into every workpace using the by assiging the process as a task in the [.gitpod.yml](https://github.com/Aa-kk/aws-bootcamp-cruddur-2023/blob/main/.gitpod.yml)
+After setting up a gitpod account and installing the plugin in my browser I installed the AWS CLI manually and also configured Gitpod to always have the AWS CLI installed into every workpace created by setting up a task in the [.gitpod.yml](https://github.com/Aa-kk/aws-bootcamp-cruddur-2023/blob/main/.gitpod.yml)

 Adding my aws credentials to gitpod was pretty easy using
 `gp env AWS_ACCESS_KEY_ID=""`